Gurpreet Singh (artist)

 Gurpreet Singh (born 24 July 1976; گرپریت سنگھ) is a modern Indian painter of local acclaim, he also has a hand in photography.
-He had received few awards and held painting exhibitions in Punjab.
+He had received awards and held painting exhibitions in Punjab.

 Early life

 Gurpreet Singh was born in a Sikh family on 24 July 1976 in Bathinda to a Shinh (ਸ਼ੀੰਹ) family who trace their roots back to Rajasthan.
 Primarily self-taught, Gurpreet painted piece paintings and made sculptures in Bathinda early in his career.
 To earn extra money, he worked for a toy company designing and building toys when he was in 10th Grade.
 He completed college B.A., M.A.
 History of Fine Arts from GNDU Amritsar and M. A. Fine Arts from Jiwaji University Gwalior.
 He married Ghazal in 2000.
 The couple have two children, a boy and a girl Kunwar jai Singh and Sargam.